Head of the Armed Forces: The monarch and the Ministry of Defence

-The monarch and the Naval, Military and Air Command Staffs
+The monarch and the command staffs

 Each service branch of the Armed Forces maintains its own command staff that administers the affairs of its service.
 The staffs receive their authority to act and to exercise command and control over their units from the monarch and his Defence Council.

 Until 2012 each of the three services also had one or more commands with a (four-star) commander-in-chief in charge of operations.
 These were, latterly: Commander-in-Chief Fleet (CINCFLEET – sharing a Command HQ with Commander-in-Chief Naval Home Command (CINCNAVHOME)), Commander-in-Chief, Land Forces (CINCLAND) and Commander-in-Chief Air (CINCAIR).
 (At one time there were many more Naval, Military and Air Commands, each with (in many cases) their own Commanders-in-Chief.)
 Since 2012, however, full operational command has been vested in the three Chiefs of Staff, and the appointment of distinct Commanders-in-Chief has been discontinued.
 This change was implemented in response to the 2011 Levene report, which advised that it would serve to "streamline top-level decision-making, simplify lines of accountability... remove duplication between the posts and also provide impetus to the leaning of the senior leadership".